 - plant material

 - non-compliant packaging

-The inspection itself will introduce an additional charge but should signs of plant material or pests be evident you may also need to pay for a washing or treatment of the container prior to delivery.
+The inspection itself will introduce an additional charge but should any signs of plant material or pests be evident you may also need to pay for the washing or treatment of the container prior to delivery.
 Watch the video below for a better understanding of this process.

 Rural Tailgate Costs

 Inspection charges can usually be quoted to you prior to shipping but treatment or washing costs are passed on once the shipment undergoes inspection.
-An overview of possible fees to expect are listed below.
-Please note however, each rate will be dependent on your individual shipment and are subject to vary from this guide.
+An overview of possible fees to expect is listed below.
+Please note, however, each rate will be dependent on your individual shipment and are subject to vary from this guide.

 4. Consider Delivery Options